CovenantArchitects/The-Partnership-Covenant/CONTRIBUTING.md

 ## Getting in Touch
 - GitHub Issues & Discussions – default for everything public
 - Email – covenant.architects@protonmail.com (private / sensitive)
 - Community calls – announced in Issues and on the repo’s Discussions tab
+- The Contingent Partnership Warrant → [Payout Agreement](04_public_docs/The_Contingent_Partnership_Warrant.md)

 We are a tiny team right now and moving extremely fast.
 If you have the skills and the will, your contribution — even a single well-placed comment — can materially change humanity’s relationship with superintelligence.